-Cardio Mag 2.0 is a true, fully-reacted magnesium orotate supplement, unlike most others.
-Magnesium and orotic acid have complementary effects in the body; they help to maintain normal glycogen and ATP levels (energy production), normal protein synthesis, and muscle contractions.
-Cardio Mag 2.0 supports cardiac function under stress.
+Cardio Mag 2.0 is a true, fully-reacted magnesium orotate supplement.
+Magnesium and orotic acid have complementary effects in the body and help to maintain normal glycogen and ATP levels (energy production), normal protein synthesis, and muscle contractions.
+Cardio Mag 2.0 supports cardiovascular function under stress.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1 capsule four times daily with food, or as directed by a qualified health care practitioner.
+Take one capsule four times daily with food, or as directed by a qualified health care practitioner.